1 Welcome to Oslo.

-Enjoy the morning at leisure to explore Alta as you wish.
-Maybe check out the Rock Art of Alta, a UNESCO World Heritage Site of prehistoric rock carvings, or consider taking a wilderness trip on the river?
+With a leisurely morning start, why not explore the town centre or check out the Rock Art of Alta, a UNESCO World Heritage Site of prehistoric rock carvings.
 Later, visit a working husky farm to meet Trine Lyrek, a champion dog sledder.
 Learn about her Alaskan huskies and the challenges she faces competing in marathon Arctic dog sled races.
-Meet some of Trine's adorable Husky puppies, that may grow to be the best racing dogs in the country.
+Meet some of Trine's Husky puppies, that may grow to be the best racing dogs in the country.
 If you wish, spend time playing with these adorable pups.
 Afterwards,delight in a wonderful oven-baked Highlight Dinner of local seasonal specialities,such as salmon or the nutritious local game, reindeer, served with fresh salads and wine.
 (B/DW)

 Begin one of the most scenic days you will ever experience.
 Norwegian Fjordland is a dream world of soaring mountains, icy glaciers and rivers which cascade hundreds of metres into the green valleys below.
 Cross the Dovre Mountains, as you journey through Dovrefjell National Park.
 Travel via lakes and snow-capped peaks to Lom, home to one of Norway's most beautiful stave churches.
 Arrive at the mirror-smooth waters of Geirangerfjord to embark on a spectacular cruise beneath towering cliffs and cascading waterfalls.
 Your hotel is in a superb setting overlooking the beautiful Norwegian Fjord landscape.
-(B/D) Stay Two Nights: Hotel Union Geiranger
+(B/D) Stay: Hotel Union, Geiranger.

 Enjoy a relaxed start and a whole day free for you to explore the fjords and mountains of this UNESCO World Heritage Site.
 Perhaps join an Optional Experience and take an incredible scenic drive along the amazing Trollstigen, or Troll's Road.
 The road itself was a masterpiece of engineering when it was built over 70 years ago and the spectacular views will leave you speechless.
 (B/D)